Frequently asked questions

 • Work through the textbook by yourself.

-• Take the final exam at the end of the course, even if you did not take the course.
+• Register to the final exam at the end of the course.

 By following our recommendations, the required course fee is not wasted.